IBM/CodeEngine/README.md

 	to your secret that includes the registry credentials.
 - a `run` script will execute the sample.
 Most will also include logic to verify the output to ensure everything is working as expected.
-As with `build`, it will default to using the `ibmcom` container images, so to use your own you'll need to set the `REGISTRY` environment variable.
+As with `build`, it will default to using the `icr.io/codeengine` container images, so to use your own you'll need to set the `REGISTRY` environment variable.
-  This means that you should be able to just execute `run` without running `build` first, and it'll just use the pre-built images from `ibmcom`.
+  This means that you should be able to just execute `run` without running `build` first, and it'll just use the pre-built images from `icr.io/codeengine`.
   - invoking `run clean` should clean up from any previous execution without re-running the sample.